Isoaxe/instavatar/readme.md

 After logging into Firebase with your Google account credentials, create a new project.
 Then set the project billing to the Blaze (paid) plan.
 This is a formality and a requirement to use storage, there shouldn't be any actual charges to the account.

 Both Firestore and storage will need to be set up from within the [Firebase console](https://console.firebase.google.com).

+### Set up Firebase locally

+Run `npm install -g firebase-tools` to install the Firebase CLI.
+Then run `firebase login` from the root directory.
+No need to initialise the various Firebase services (hosting, Firestore database and functions) as the initialisation files are already included within the app.